lucaslearningsw/Java_Sales/README.md

 # Java_Sales
-Simple college (UNINOVE) projet, using JSP , MYSQL and Servlet applying concept MVC software architecture with CRUD operations.
+Simple college (UNINOVE) project, using JSP , MYSQL and Servlet applying concept MVC software architecture with CRUD operations.
 The main idea of this project is to have a control of products stock managemant, where the user can  delete, insert, update and select produtcts in the database.
 Students in this project ,